OfekShilon/num2hex/README.md

 # num2hex vscode extension

-Display a hover-text that translates numbers to hex or binary, and hex to numbers.
+Display a hover-text that translates and hex to numbers and vice versa.

 ![Demo](./num2hex.gif)

-Initial release, version: 0.0.1

 Licensed under the [MIT](./LICENSE) License.